 I get tremendous satisfaction from seeing the variety of benefits my friends, family and clients receive from personalised combinations of essential oils, administered by massage, creams, baths and inhalation.

 Whether you are in need of a full body massage in the warmth and quiet of my treatment rooms as respite from a stressful job, housebound and longing for some gentle hand and foot massage, aching from lots of exercise, suffering from a specific skin condition, having digestive or sleep problems, or just deserve a relaxing treat, I believe that essential oils can provide valuable support to our physical, mental and emotional wellbeing, and combined with massage can have beneficial effects for everyone.

-I look forward to being able to share those benefits with all my clients, so if you have a particular issue that you hope may benefit from an aromatherapy treatment, or if you would just love the opportunity to escape the telephone/ children/ office for a while, and receive a relaxing massage, please do contact me to discuss a treatment and arrange an appointment.
+I look forward to being able to share those benefits with all my clients, so if you have a particular issue that you hope may benefit from an aromatherapy treatment, or if you would just love the opportunity to escape the telephone/ children/ office for a while, and receive a relaxing massage or reflexology treatment, please do contact me to discuss a treatment and arrange an appointment.

 I also offer Indian Head Massage and can thoroughly recommend its relaxing benefits – if you are not familiar with this treatment, have a look here Indian Head Massage, and please contact me if you have any queries about a treatment.

 TIDHA – Tisserand Institute Diploma in Holistic Aromatherapy